pyhys/minimalmodbus/doc/develop.rst

 The :mod:`unittest` module is documented here: http://docs.python.org/library/unittest.html

+The unittests uses previosly recorded communication data for the testing.
 Inside the unpacked folder go to :file:`test` and run the unit tests with::

-    python test_all.py
+    python test_all_simulated.py
-    python3 test_all.py
+    python3 test_all_simulated.py

-    python3.2 test_all.py
+    python3.2 test_all_simulated.py
-    python2.6 test_all.py
+    python2.6 test_all_simulated.py
-    python2.7 test_all.py
+    python2.7 test_all_simulated.py

 It is also possible to run the individual test files::